EMPEROR I. Exoplanet MCMC parallel tempering for RV orbit retrieval: Benchmarks

-The results presented show that the \emp~code is an effective and flexible tool for planet detection and characterisation using RV data.
-Its key advantages are its ability to explore a broad multi-modal parameter space efficiently, its modularity which allows various models to be seamlessly integrated, and its computing performance, which democratises the process of exoplanet detection.
-Its implementation of the APT framework significantly improves convergence rates and ensures that the global posterior maximum is consistently identified.
-Including Gaussian Processes, Moving Average methods, as well as different depictions of low-frequency modulations, is crucial for mitigating stellar activity contamination.
+The results presented in this paper show that the \emp~code is an effective and flexible tool for planet detection and characterisation using RV data.
+Its key advantages are its ability to explore a broad multi-modal parameter space efficiently, as well as its modularity, which allows various models to be seamlessly integrated, and its computing performance, which democratises the process of exoplanet detection.
+The implementation of the APT framework significantly improves convergence rates and ensures that the global posterior maximum is consistently identified.
+Including GP and MA methods, as well as different depictions of low-frequency modulations, is crucial for mitigating stellar activity contamination.
 The evidence-based model selection approach employed by \emp~provides a systematic way to determine the most probable model, in the least amount of time.

 Future developments of the \emp~code will focus on integrating additional data types, notably photometry and astrometry \citep[with the optimised Gaia+Hipparcos-based method developed by][]{2023MNRAS.525..607F}, to facilitate a unified and simultaneous analysis of multiple observational channels.
 Further enhancements to stellar activity modelling are also anticipated, ensuring more robust discrimination between planetary signals and stellar noise.
-In addition, by applying \emp~to extensive RV catalogues, it will be possible to conduct population-level studies that unveil broader trends in exoplanet demographics.
+In addition, by applying \emp~to extensive RV catalogues, it will be \reddtext{plausible} to conduct population-level studies that unveil broader trends in exoplanet demographics.
 Through these advancements, \emp~is poised to become a more comprehensive and adaptive platform for exoplanet detection and characterisation, thereby conquering new realms in the uncharted frontiers of planetary systems.

 \begin{appendix}